The Durability of Medical Equipment Fraud

 Durable medical equipment is generally an item providing therapeutic benefits that can bear up under repeated usage.
 Such items are generally not useful to a person unless they are injured or sick, are commonly used at home, are generally ordered or prescribed by a doctor, and are required for daily activities.

-Thus, a wheelchair and oxygen equipment are examples of DME, while a one-time-use bandage or other disposable items are not.
+Thus, a wheelchair and oxygen equipment are examples of durable medical equipment, while a one-time-use bandage or other disposable items are not.

 For a DME order to be covered by Medicaid or Medicare, the doctor must order the equipment using a Certificate of Medical Necessity (CMN).
 This form is then sent to a supplier who processes the order and then files a claim for payment with the government.